-The Compensation Committee had oversight responsibility for the Corporation's 2022 executive Compensation Program and made recommendations to the Board of Directors.
-During 2022, the Compensation Committee was comprised of Patrick Blott, Philippe Frappier (Chairman), Jack Hild and Jordan Tongalson.
+The Compensation Committee had oversight responsibility for the Corporation's 2024 executive Compensation Program and made recommendations to the Board of Directors.
+During 2024, the Compensation Committee was comprised of Patrick Blott, Philippe Frappier (Chairman), Jack Hild and Jordan Tongalson.
 The Compensation Committee reviews and approves all proposed compensation related agreements between executives and the Corporation.
 Messrs.
 Frappier, Hild and Tongalson, three of the four current directors, are independent, non-employee directors, and are not eligible to participate in any of the Corporation's benefit programs, other than the Corporation's Omnibus Incentive Plan.
-Mr. Frappier has advised and negotiated executive compensation and has led compensation reviews for his clients over the past 17 years in his roles as Senior Partner for Searchlight Recruitment and Vice President Client Services at IQ Partners, each executive search firms.
+Mr. Frappier has over 18 years of executive search experience and has advised and negotiated executive compensation and has led compensation reviews for his clients.

-Elements of Executive Officer Compensation during 2022
+Elements of Executive Officer Compensation

-During 2022 the Corporation's Compensation Program had three principal components: base salary, incentive bonus plan and restricted stock units.
+During 2024 the Corporation's Compensation Program had three principal components: base salary, incentive bonus plan and restricted stock units.